ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 Explanation:

 This query filters job postings where the number of views is greater than 0.
-It projects a new document that includes the job_posting_url and calculates the application_to_view_ratio.
+It projects a new document that includes the job_posting_url , company name , views , applies and calculates the application_to_view_ratio.
 Results are sorted in descending order based on the application_to_view_ratio.

+Similarly, like the above query this find outs the ration of Application to view of the job postings.
+Here we can understand the relationship of the views and the applies for that particular job posting.

 **6. Lowest-Paying Job Posting for Each Company**